 This type of lure floats on the surface of the water and mimics a wide array of mature insects (read: food sources), including mayflies, caddis flies, midges, and big ole grasshoppers

-The lowdown: Dry-fly fishing can be one of the most exciting ways to fly-fish, but the fish must be rising to the surface for these flies to work, which isn’t always the case—especially midday when the water warms and fish dive deeper to enjoy cooler water.
+- Dry-fly fishing can be one of the most exciting ways to fly-fish, but the fish must be rising to the surface for these flies to work, which isn’t always the case—especially midday when the water warms and fish dive deeper to enjoy cooler water.

 These larger subsurface lures represent prey such as minnows, leeches, and other small baitfish.
 The best-known of this breed of lure is the aptly named Woolly Bugger: a large, furry-looking fly that comes in a variety of colors.

-The lowdown: Streamer fishing is one of the more challenging ways to fly-fish.
+- Streamer fishing is one of the more challenging ways to fly-fish.
 Not only is the fly comparatively heavy (making casting more difficult), but the angler must also retrieve—or strip—the line in a way that mimics the natural motion of the bait to entice the fish.

 Anatomy Of A Fly Rod

 Catch all of these trout in one day to complete the quintessential (and hypothetical) Colorado stringer.